 –British survivor aboard the flagship Bristol

-While Arnold and Montgomery marched to heroic defeat in Canada, George Washington continued his struggle to forge an army from the motley Patriot forces gathered outside the gates of Boston.
+While Benedict Arnold and Richard Montgomery marched to heroic defeat in Canada, George Washington continued his struggle to forge an army from the motley Patriot forces gathered outside the gates of Boston.
 His first step was naturally enough to move toward more discipline and less democracy.
 “New lords, new laws,” observed an army chaplain, and the immediate consequence was “a great overturning as to order and regularity….
 New orders from his Excellency are read to the regiments every morning after prayers.
 The strictest government is taking place and great distinction is made between officers and soldiers.
 Everyone is made to know his place and keep in it, or be immediately tied up, and receive not one but thirty or forty lashes according to his crime.
 Thousands are at work every day from four till eleven o’clock in the morning.
 It is surprising the work that has been done.”
 Washington was everywhere at once it seemed, and his courts martial did brisk business.
 Unfit officers were sent packing.
 As Washington wrote with grim satisfaction: “I have already broke one colonel and five captains for cowardice and for drawing more pay and provisions than they had men in their companies.
 There are two more colonels now under arrest and to be tried for the same offenses.”
 Before he was through he would make a “pretty good slam” of those unwilling or unable to meet new expectations.
 The Yankee in the ranks, like every soldier since the dawn of soldiering, resented the new order, but could not deny that there was less drunkenness, theft, insubordination and sloth since Washington took up the reins.
 As the first summer of the war (and the stalemate) wore on, it was drill and discipline, discipline and drill–along with an earnest recommendation to the men “diligently to attend Divine services” in their off-hours.
 Washington himself was coming to believe that “the men would fight very well,” if, he added, “properly Officered.”

 As for the high command of the officer corps, Congress had already acted, commissioning four major generals.
 Two were already immediately to hand: Artemas Ward, who had managed at least to keep the army from unraveling before Washington’s arrival, and Israel Putnam, who had fought at Bunker Hill and was impatient to fight again.
-A third, Philip Schuyler, had been appointed for reasons perhaps more political than military (though he had served as a supply officer in the last French war).
+A third, Philip Schuyler, had been appointed for reasons perhaps more political than military.
 A Hudson River patroon of vast wealth, his influence, it was hoped, would bring New York, still largely Loyalist, closer to the Rebel cause.
 The last of the new major generals was a professional soldier, Charles Lee.
 Although an Englishman retired on half-pay from the regular army, he had cast his lot with the Americans.
 He had seen plenty of fighting–in the Balkans, with Braddock in the west, and with Sir William Johnson in the Mohawk Valley.
 He claimed a general’s commission from the King of Poland and was held by some to be brilliant.
 He was certainly an enigma: a tall, angular, slovenly, sharp-tongued, unpredictable character, with a pack of dogs forever at his heel and often at his table.
 Mercurial would be a charitable description.
 The Mohawk Indians, among whom he had briefly lived, called him “Boiling Water.”
 But on Lee and the others Washington would, at least for the time being, have to depend.
 Lee was posted to command the American left opposite Charlestown.
 (He headquartered in the stately Royall house, soon to be known, apparently in tribute to its fantastic new guest, as Hobgoblin Hall.)
 Rough-hewn Israel Putnam would hold the American center in and around Cambridge (with Washington looking over his shoulder daily).
 Old Artemas Ward would shift from Cambridge to the Roxbury lines opposite Dorchester.
 It was a start.
-It remained to be seen whether Washington could break into Boston or Thomas Gage could break out.
+It remained to be seen, however, whether Washington could break into Boston or Thomas Gage could break out.

-At the end of the first summer of the war, however, neither side was any closer to victory, and the stalemate weighed heavily on the commander of the Patriot army.
+At the end of the first summer of the war neither side was any closer to victory, and the stalemate weighed heavily on the commander of the Patriot army.
 With equal parts impatience and exasperation, Washington told anyone who would listen that he feared the army would fall apart in his hands before he ever had a chance to use it in battle.
 Congress responded to his plea for reinforcements that fall by authorizing the raising of 26 new regiments, but that plan remained a paper army.
 Of the 20,000 men Congress called for, only 2,500 came forward by the end of November.
 Most dispiriting to Washington was the failure of the eight-month men to reenlist, for around this core of veterans he hoped to build an army that could take the fight to the redcoats.
 Longing for his own Mount Vernon fireside, he was forced ruefully to admit that military discipline and the boredom of siege life were leading many a man to “retire into a chimney corner.”
 Like Arnold and Montgomery, he looked with undisguised anxiety toward the last day of December.
 By then, he wrote to adjutant Joseph Reed, “our lines will be so weakened that the minutemen and the militia must be called in for their defense; these being under no government themselves will destroy the little subordination I have been laboring to establish, and run me into one evil whilst I am endeavoring to avoid another.”
 And there seemed no end to the evils before him: disbanding one army, raising another to replace it, and all the while keeping ten thousand Regulars at bay.
 On New Year’s Day 1776 he learned the worst: his returns showed just 5,582 men in the ranks.
 These would somehow have to hold an eight-mile arc opposite Boston.
 “How it will end,” he wrote, “God, in his great goodness, will direct.”

 If Washington was looking for a sign of God’s great goodness, he might have seen it in the strangely passive enemy camps across the water from Cambridge.
 Sparring, skirmishing, and cannon fire there had been on both sides of the line, sufficiently unpleasant but inconclusive.
 In London the ministry had seen enough of their mild general Gage, and by the middle of October he sailed for England.
 If they expected more aggressive action from Sir William Howe in his turn, however, they would be sharply disappointed.
 In fact, Howe was already giving serious thought to abandoning the Boston outpost altogether and moving on to Loyalist New York as soon as he could gather enough transport.
 For one thing, as John Burgoyne argued in council, New England was simply one fortified hill behind another, and no one in the British camp relished the prospect of another Bunker Hill.
 For another, with the British fleet to command the harbor and the Hudson, New York was a surer and safer base of operations.
 Then, too, Howe had sufficient problems with his own restive troops.
 As they shivered out a New England winter on short rations, their sick rolls rose steadily, first the scurvy cases, then the smallpox.
-These perfectly sound considerations Howe put to paper and sent to his lords across the sea, who were willing to allow him to rely on his own best judgment concerning a change of base to New York.
+These considerations Howe put to paper and sent to his lords across the sea, who were willing to allow him to rely on his own best judgment concerning a change of base to New York.
 There was another possible reason for Howe’s inertia, but of this he did not speak and probably did not see himself, though his inner circle saw it clearly enough.
 Something in his character, lassitude or loss of will, made him content to hold his command together and wait for spring.
 As it happened that winter, one Betsy Lloyd Loring contributed in immeasurable ways to the general’s content.
 She was the blonde, vivacious wife of Joshua Loring, Howe’s commissary of prisoners, and while Loring enjoyed the graft that went with that sinecure, Howe enjoyed the lady, along with good wine, games of chance, and amateur theatricals courtesy of Gentleman Johnny.
 Howe’s officers accepted “the Sultana” as a great lord’s prerogative but had to admit that dalliance in a war zone made for quite a spectacle.
 Francis Hopkinson, delegate to Congress, made a witty little propaganda triumph of it in a popular song, the refrain of which went: